Documentation Given After Completing HAZWOPER Training

 9. Emergency Preparedness Kit: Include copies of your certificates in your emergency preparedness kit.
 In case of an evacuation or emergency, having quick access to essential documents is vital.

-10. Document Management Software: Consider using document management software that allows you to track and organize your copies efficiently.
+10. Document Management Software: Consider using software that allows you to track and organize your copies efficiently.

 Maintaining Certification